FACTBOX-U.S. midterm elections: Governor races to watch | Politics

 Thirty-six of the 50 states are electing governors in Tuesday's U.S. midterm elections.
 Though the races typically get less attention than the battle for control of Congress, they carry high stakes for issues such as abortion access, transgender rights, guns and future elections in those states.

-Republican Governor Ron DeSantis won a second term in Florida by defeating Democratic challenger Charlie Crist in what was widely seen as a precursor to a DeSantis presidential run in 2024.
-DeSantis has been at the forefront of a number of the country's partisan fights, bucking COVID-19 restrictions while backing a law limiting discussion of LGBTQ issues in schools.

-Crist is a former Republican governor who switched parties and was elected to the U.S. House of Representatives as a Democrat.
-He tried to appeal to moderate Republicans in a onetime political swing state that has tilted further to the right in recent years.
-ARIZONA

-Widely seen as one of the closest gubernatorial races in the country, the contest for Arizona's open governorship pits Secretary of State Katie Hobbs, a Democrat, against former news anchor Kari Lake, a Republican.
-Several recent polls show Lake leading Hobbs by a small margin.
+Shapiro, who was expected to prevail over Mastriano, will choose the battleground state's top elections official, who will oversee its 2024 presidential election.
+He also will have the power to block or advance efforts by the Republican-led state legislature to severely restrict abortions.
+TEXAS

 Hobbs rose to national prominence in 2020 when she defended Arizona's election results against former President Donald Trump's false claims of fraud.
 Lake, who received Trump's endorsement, has embraced those claims and vowed to ban mail-in voting if she wins.

-KANSAS Democratic Governor Laura Kelly is being challenged by Republican Derek Schmidt for the only governorship Democrats are defending in a state won by Trump in 2020.
-She is seen as one of the most vulnerable Democratic governors this year.

-Kelly has run on funding education and transportation infrastructure.
-Schmidt, the state's attorney general who was endorsed by Trump, has tried to link Kelly to Biden on issues such as inflation and transgender rights.
-Kelly could be helped by independent candidate Dennis Pyle, who is expected to take some of the conservative vote in the toss-up race.
-MAINE
+KANSAS

 MICHIGAN Democratic Governor Gretchen Whitmer has made protecting abortion access in Michigan a central theme of her re-election campaign.
 Her Republican opponent, Trump-backed conservative commentator Tudor Dixon, supports a near-total ban on abortion, including for child victims of rape and incest.